Crusha

 Crusha is a brand of milkshake mix, sold in the United Kingdom.
 The brand first appeared in 1955, and was bought by British Sugar.
 In December 2001, it came under the Silver Spoon brand.
-Crusha is often the milkshake of choice in cafés.
-However, it is also sold in shops, for home mixing in bottles, of from 250ml to 1l in size.

 History

-Early History
+Early history

 Crusha was originally sold in glass bottles, but was later changed to plastic.
 Crusha is sold in many different flavours, the first four flavours being chocolate, banana, strawberry and raspberry.
 Flavours like Lemon, Lime and pineapple were also available.

-2003 Relaunch (2003-2006)
+2003 relaunch (2003–2008)

-In 2003, the brand gained notable attention when web animator Joel Veitch animated an advert for the brand that featured cats playing musical instruments, including a ginger cat named Errol singing, and cows getting crushed under bottles of the product.
+On 10 September 2003, the brand gained notable attention when web animator Joel Veitch animated an advert for the brand that featured cats playing musical instruments, including a ginger cat named Errol singing, and cows getting crushed under bottles of the product.
 Music for the commercials was provided by Mammoth Music.
 During October of that year, British Sugar admitted a secret plot to clear faulty milkshakes from Tesco, without telling the company.
 That year, new flavours Vanilla and Black Cherry were added to the lineup, alongside the returning flavours Lime and Pineapple.

 For 2005, Pineapple and Black Cherry were replaced with two new flavours: white chocolate and a tropical fruit variant named "Wild'n'Fruity".
 In October 2005, No Added Sugar versions of Strawberry and Banana were introduced.

-2007 Refresh (2007-2011)
+2007 refresh (2007–2011)

-In Early 2007, Crusha was rebranded with a new logo and with reformulated "Nothing Artificial" versions of their reduced range of flavours, consisting of Raspberry, Strawberry, Banana, Chocolate and White Chocolate.
+In April 2007, Crusha was rebranded with a new logo and with reformulated "Nothing Artificial" versions of their reduced range of flavours, consisting of Raspberry, Strawberry, Banana, Chocolate and White Chocolate.
 In August 2007, after receiving thousands of complaints from dismayed customers, about the wildly different taste of the new 'Nothing Artificial' version of Strawberry Crusha, it was confirmed that they would revert to the old recipe.
-The White Chocolate variety was later discontinued.
+The white chocolate variety was later discontinued.

 On 22 January 2008, a No Added Sugar variation of the Raspberry flavour was introduced.
 Joel Veitch produced another advert campaign, this time showing the cats inside a gym, with cows on treadmills getting Crushed by bottles of the product, with eventually the main cat singer Errol, (who has become black and white) getting crushed as well.

 In December 2009, after several campaigns, it was announced that Lime Crusha would return, and would do so on 6 March 2010 at Morrisons and Waitrose stores.
 It rapidly established itself as its highest selling flavour.
 A new advert was also made, featuring the Crusha cats disco rolling, with Errol getting crushed by a bottle once again.
 Lime Crusha was regarded as something of a 'cult drink', and for a time was not stocked by many shops, due to low customer demand.